For India's drought-hit states, on-track monsoon may be too late

 And it’s not just drinking water that is precious.

-“People have no choice but to defecate in the open,” said Bajirao More, a farm labourer currently without work in Jamwadi.
+“People have no choice but to defecate in the open,” said Bajirao More, a farm laborer currently without work in Jamwadi.
 “Here we are struggling to secure drinking water.
 Using toilets means we have to make one more round to bring water.”
-(Editing by Jo Winterbottom and Ed Davies)